Now, why have incandescents that last a century been achieved but are not available?

 Vacuum incandescents have lowest variation of filament temperature with applied voltage, and as a result have lower variation (although still large) of efficiency with applied voltage.
 Also, unlike gas filled 120V incandescents, their current requirement is low at low voltages, so that they are easy on batteries in any battery-powered project.

 My experience is that 25 and 40 watt 120V tubular "refrigerator bulbs" easily visibly glow at 15 volts even in moderately bright room lighting of 240 lux, and should glow dimly visibly at 15 volts in a classroom having illumination level of 1,000-2,000 lux.
 The glow of these is fairly easily visible at 12 volts in a somewhat typical home illumination level of 100 lux.
 In a dimly illuminated room at 1 lux, these easily visibly glow at 8 volts.
-In a dark room, these easily visibly glow at 6 volts, moderately easily visibly glow at 5 volts and very dimly visibly glow at 4.1 volts.
-The current requirement of the 25 watt version is a little less than 60 mA at 15 volts, a little less than 50 mA at 12 volts, and a little less than 40 mA at 8 volts.
+In a dark room, these easily visibly glow at 6 volts, moderately easily visibly glow at 5 volts and very dimly visibly glow at 4.1 - 4.4 volts.
+The current requirement of the 25 watt version is a little less than 60 mA at 15 volts, a little less than 50 mA at 12 volts, a little less than 40 mA at 8 volts, about 33 mA at 6 volts, and about 30 mA at 5 volts.

 Second-best for efficiency decreasing less as voltage decreases are high wattages, such as at least 100 watts for 120 volt versions.
-They are better at glowing at low voltages if they have coiled-coil filaments aligned vertically, and if they are not extended life versions.
+They are better at glowing at low voltages if they have coiled-coil filaments, and if they are not extended life versions.

 Should a battery-powered project be in question, I recommend considering "average voltage" of nominally 1.5V cells and NiMH cells in most use while in "average state of charge" to be 1.3V per cell even with a fairly light load.
 With a "medium load" such as what a 100W 120V incandescent draws at 12 volts, plan on 1.25 volts per cell.
 Of course, at times you will get more - but be prepared for what may easily occur.